smessie/Article-ESWC2024-DFDP/content/implementation.md

 This leaves us with options 1, 2, and 4 as the viable choices.
 Using a random UUID is a feasible solution, ensuring uniqueness, and serving as an ideal default subject URI.
 Prompting the user allows the user to enter a meaningful subject URI himself, which is also feasible.
-Focusing solely on this option requires users to understand subject URIs, potentially complicating app use for those new to the Semantic Web.
+Focusing solely on this option requires users to understand subject URIs, potentially complicating application use for those new to the Semantic Web.
 Our goal is to ensure ease of use for all.
 Using an existing subject is a good option, especially when there's a single subject, aligning with user expectations for data editing.
 With multiple subjects, selection becomes a challenge for users unfamiliar with the concept.
 We propose and implement a combination of the three last feasible options.
 Use a random UUID as the default subject URI, while enabling user selection from existing subjects or manual subject URI entry.
-Parsing the policies is done in the same way as in the FormGenerator app, described earlier in [](#implementation-formgenerator).
+Parsing the policies is done in the same way as in the FormGenerator application, described earlier in [](#implementation-formgenerator).